 9): E Shipton & co were a huge name in telecommunication equipment (and still exist), who also set up a toy division to profit from their expertise in plastics.
 Most Plaston branded packaging I've seen so far is also marked Shipton Plastics Ltd, Northwood Hills, Middlesex. back to text

 10): the Guiterman company appears to've been active in quite a few industrial sectors, and also produced larger plastic toys (and had subsidiaries producing other games and toys such as Budgie diecast cars) before going into voluntary liquidation in March of 1966.
-Jack Rosenthal worked at Guiterman before starting his own company in 1963. back to text
+Jack Rosenthal worked at Guiterman before starting his own company ca. 1960. back to text